-Synthetic slings can serve many purposes in a variety of lifting or rigging situations.
-Even though they are used to lift heavy loads, the slings are easy to transport and lightweight, which makes for simple usage by one or more people at once.
+Synthetic slings serve many purposes in a variety of lifting and rigging situations.
+Even though they are used to lift heavy loads, the slings are easy to transport and lightweight, which makes for simple usage by one person or multiple people.

-However, as soon as you look into purchasing synthetic slings for your industrial project, you’ll realize there’s an abundance of options out there.
-We’re here to help guide you through the process of picking the right synthetic sling from the get-go.
+As soon as you look into purchasing synthetic slings for your industrial project, you’ll realize there’s an abundance of options out there.
+We’re here to guide you through the process of picking the right synthetic sling.

 Keep reading to learn what kind of synthetic sling you need and why – as well as how you can take care of it after you introduce it to your job site.